HesselM/rpicross_notes/04-xc-setup.md

     ```
     XCS~$ rm -rf /home/pi/rpi/tools/arm-bcm2708/arm-bcm2708*
     ```

+## Note on base-directory

+This guide assumes `/home/pi/` to be the `~/` home dir.
+If you have a different directory, make sure you update the `/home/pi` to the proper path.
+Note that setting it to `~/` will not work.

 ## Setting up `rootfs`

 The crosscompiler requires access to (`/usr` and `/lib`) RPi-binairies and libraries to link properly.
 Therefore we need to create a local copy of the RPi-filesystem in the VM: `rootfs`.